deng-rui/Command-Extension/README.md

 List your currently installed plugins by running the `mods` command.

 ### NOT TAB
-This plug-in is used on mindustry.ga:60001
+This plug-in is used on mindustry.ga:60001 -Closed for plug-in update
 If necessary, you can try to change the localization parameters yourself